Department of Business, Accounting, and Economics

 BA 411 Investment Management 3 Cr

 A study of the basic concepts of investing.
 Topics covered include the stock and bond markets, commodities, options, money market funds, and mutual funds.
 An analysis of investment strategies and portfolio management as they apply to both the small and large investor.
 Prerequisite: BA 313 recommended.
-Fall semester.
+Spring semester.